liferay/liferay-docs/develop/tutorials/articles/260-import-export-and-staging/09-providing-entity-specific-local-services-for-staging/00-intro.markdown

 The *Staged Model Repository* framework removes this barrier by linking an app's staged model to a local service.
-This lets the Staging framework call a staged model repository independently based on which entity is currently being processed.
+This lets the Staging framework call a staged model repository independently based on the entity being processed.
 This gives you access to entity-specific methods tailored specifically for the staged model data you're handling.

 ![Figure 1: Staged Model Repositories provide a Staging-specific layer of functionality for your local services.](../../../images/staged-model-repository.png)

-So what kind of *entity-specific* methods are we talking about here?
+What kind of *entity-specific* methods are we talking about here?
 Your data handlers only expose a specific set of actions, like export and import methods.
 The Staged Model Repository framework provides CRUD operations for a specific staged model that are not exposed using local services.